 The Governing Body challenges the school and its staff to secure necessary provision for any pupil identified as having special educational needs.
 They ask probing questions to ensure all teachers are aware of the importance of providing for these children and ensure that funds and resources are used effectively.

-The Governing Body has decided that children with special educational needs will be admitted to the school in line with the school's agreed Admissions Policy.
+SEND Policy P W / 11.21 / 1 yr The Governing Body has decided that children with special educational needs will be admitted to the school in line with the school's agreed admissions policy.